-Why Dont data nodes Contain Distributions Directly
+Why Dont payload nodes Contain Distributions Directly

 Question